MobinaMasteri/fyill57id/stage1/README.md

 random_state=42
 ```

-The same input dataset and configuration should be used when attempting to reproduce the results.
+The same input dataset, code, and configuration should be used when attempting to reproduce the results.

 ---

-## Design Decisions
+# Design Decisions

-### Stage 1
+## Stage 1

 A threshold-based functional connectivity graph is constructed from the ROI correlation matrix.

-Candidate thresholds are evaluated and a threshold is selected based on the resulting number of graph edges.
+Candidate thresholds are evaluated, and a threshold is selected according to the resulting number of graph edges.

+Each graph node represents an ROI, while edges represent functional relationships between ROIs.

-### Stage 2
+## Stage 2

 The upper triangular part of each subject's correlation matrix is used as the subject feature vector.

 Cosine similarity is then used to measure similarity between subjects.

+The resulting graph represents subjects as nodes and their similarity relationships as edges.

-### Stage 3
+## Stage 3

-A Graph Convolutional Network is used to perform graph-based classification.
+A Graph Convolutional Network is used for graph-based classification.

-The current implementation uses two node features:
+The current implementation uses:

 * Degree
 * Clustering coefficient

+as node features.

 The adjacency matrix used by the GCN is binary and includes self-loops with symmetric normalization.

 ---

-## Implementation Notes and Limitations
+# Implementation Notes and Limitations

 * The project was developed and tested using the specified input dataset.
-* Results may change when using a different dataset.
+* Results may change when a different dataset is used.
 * Stage 1 and Stage 2 use threshold selection based on graph edge counts.
-* The current GCN implementation uses binary adjacency rather than the original similarity values as edge weights.
+* The current GCN implementation uses binary adjacency rather than the original similarity values as adjacency weights.
 * Only degree and clustering coefficient are currently used as node features.
-* The project is intended as an academic implementation and is not a clinical diagnostic system.
+* The project is an academic implementation and is not intended for clinical diagnosis.
+* The generated output directories are created on the user's Desktop and are not required to be stored in the GitHub repository.

 ---

-## References
+# References

 * Di Martino, A., et al. (2014).
 The Autism Brain Imaging Data Exchange: Towards a Large-Scale Evaluation of the Intrinsic Brain Architecture in Autism. *Molecular Psychiatry*.
 * Bullmore, E., & Sporns, O. (2009).
 Complex brain networks: graph theoretical analysis of structural and functional systems. *Nature Reviews Neuroscience*.